 The violent crime rate among American Indians is twice that of the U.S national rate.
-Tribal communities are also afflicted by high rates of domestic violence, child abuse and neglect, alcohol abuse, and gang involvement.
+Tribal communities are also afflicted by high rates of domestic violence, child abuse and neglect, alcohol use, and gang involvement.
 Given such factors, many tribal youth are exposed to multiple risk factors, which can contribute to delinquency.
 Native youth have very high rates of violent victimizations and exposure to violence.
 They are overrepresented in arrests for alcohol, drug offenses, and running away.
 They are also overrepresented in the most restrictive placements and interventions.2

-While the violent crime rate for U.S. youth has steadily declined over the past several years, the rate of violent juvenile crime in tribal communities continues to grow.
-Risk factors for delinquency for the nearly two million American Indians who live on or near tribal lands are compounded by a lack of social services.
+While the violent crime rate for U.S. youth has steadily declined over the past few years, the rate of violent juvenile crime in tribal communities continues to grow.
+Risk factors for delinquency for the nearly two million American Indians and Alaska Natives who live on or near tribal lands are compounded by a lack of social services.
 Inadequate resources for their juvenile justice systems are a challenge for tribal communities, resulting in insufficient training of law enforcement and other justice personnel, and a shortage of programs that comprehensively combat juvenile delinquency through appropriate prevention, intervention, and sanction activities.3

 Lower Brule Sioux Tribe’s Talking Circles

 The Lower Brule Sioux Tribe in South Dakota began their Talking Circles program in 2011 as a part of the girls’ juvenile probation as an alternative to detention.
 The program functions to connect the youth with positive role models and mentors from their community.
 Participating in Talking Circles allows the young women to discuss whatever they are thinking about (positive or negative), resolve conflict, and choose how to manage their circle.
-Participants in this program have been reported to have a decrease in suicide attempts, reduction in gang activity, improved school attendance, increase in graduation rates, and overall improved compliance with probation conditions.5
+Participants in this program have been reported to have a decrease in suicide attempts, reduction in gang activity, improved school attendance, increase in graduation rates, and overall improved compliance with probation conditions.
+5

 Village of Kake, Alaska’s Adult and Youth Circle Peacemaking